 North Helford and Falmouth are perhaps the quintessential Cornish visitor destinations; a mix of beach, creek and woodland serve some of the most interesting and historic villages and towns.

 With onsite facilities including tennis courts, children's outdoor play area and an indoor plunge pool (seasonal opening hours), this is a great family destination.

 Over two floors.
-Three bedrooms: 2 x double, 1 x twin room (single bed with pull out bed).
+Three bedrooms: 2 x double, 1 x twin room.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, sitting area and dining area.